Burundi to demand €36 billion from Germany, Belgium for colonial rule: report | DW | 16.08.2020

 During the colonial era, the ruling powers strengthened the divide between the Hutu and Tutsi groups.

-This contributed to deadly ethnic conflict between them in the 1970s and then another civil war from 12 years from 1993, which killed some 300,000 people.
+This contributed to deadly ethnic conflict between them in the 1970s and then another civil war for 12 years from 1993, which killed some 300,000 people.

-The Belgium government carried out a program of kidnapping mixed-race children from Burundi and then Belgium Congo during the 1940s and 50s.
+The Belgium government carried out a program of kidnapping biracial children from Burundi and then Belgium Congo during the 1940s and 50s.

 Belgium officially apologized for this in 2009.